 The costs of the operation and closure of existing repositories are paid from the Nuclear Account into which individual waste producers pay contributions depending on the nature and amount of the waste disposed of.
-The level of one-off charges , is determined according to the relevant methodology and is published in the form of a Government Regulation.
+The level of charges, both one-off and regular, is determined according to the relevant methodology and is published in the form of a Government Regulation.

 Radioactive waste repositories have been in operation for several decades and no funds were reserved for the future costs associated with waste accumulated up to the adoption of the Atomic Act (i.e. repository decommissioning and closure).
+Hence, the State provides funding for the management of such waste.
+The State's responsibilities consist of the following: